TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/02_lesson/lesson.md

 ## Instructor's Notes
 1. **Do Now**
+    * Students should take 5 minutes to follow the instructions on the Do Now in order to create/manipulate a user-defined function.
 2. **Lesson**
-    * Ask students to brainstorm why a function might be useful.
+    * Ask students to brainstorm why, in general, a function might be useful in programming.
         * *Abstraction*: managing the complexity of a program.
         * Less repeated code.
         * Consolidation of understanding.
-    * Demonstrate to students how you create a function using *def*, showing syntax and arguments.
+    * Demonstrate to students how you create a function using *def*, calling out the syntax and where arguments would go.
         * Ask students how they would call your example function.
-    * Have students practice making a function that takes two arguments and adds them together.
-Students should save both the variables as the sum in the function.
+    * Have students practice making a function that takes two arguments, adds them together, and returns the sum.
     * Introduce the concept of a function contract using `#`, which adds a comment (non-executed line of code)
         * The function contract should explain what the function will do, what arguments it takes in, and the types of those arguments
 3. **Lab**